Nyabsi/blog/blogs/pico-4-ultra-review.md

 The Pico Motion Trackers are affordable Full Body Tracking solution which uses combination of IR-Constellation for calibration, and IMU trackers with a ML model for pose prediction, it can track all the 11 joints of human body.

-The tracking accuracy is okay, it's not like SteamVR trackers which can track it with sub 0.001m accuracy, however I would say they are on-par with SlimeVR trackers or even better.

-You can sit or laydown with the trackers without them drifting, it is possible to cover the trackers for long period with a blanket, however this will prevent the occasional automatic drift correction from working correctly.

-For walking, standing, sitting and other more common poses the trackers work extremely well, however the trackers are not capable of tracking above your knee, so if you pull your leg up at some point the tracking will stop, which is a limitation of the training data.
+The tracking accuracy is okay, it's not quite accurate of course but for walking, standing, sitting and other common motions the trackers work extremely well, however the trackers seem to struggle in tracking above your knee, so if you pull your leg up at some point the tracking will stop, which is seemingly a limitation in the training data.

+You can sit or laydown with the trackers without them drifting, it is possible to cover the trackers for long period with a blanket, however this will prevent the occasional automatic drift correction from working correctly which may cause accumplated yaw drift over time.

 ## Passthrough

-The passthrough is one of the highlights of the device, it really does shine, I have tried plenty of other devices like the Quest 3 and Varjo XR3 and such and the Pico 4 Ultra passthrough is genuinely impressive.
+The passthrough is one of the highlights of the device, it really does shine, I have tried plenty of other devices and the Pico 4 Ultra passthrough is genuinely impressive in comparison.

-I am able to use my mobile phone, ultrawide monitor and laptop through the passthrough without distortion, which I could not do with most of the other devices I have used, it was a rather poor experience, but Pico is able to do this.
+I am able to use my mobile phone, ultrawide monitor and laptop through the passthrough without distortion which is extremely handy if I don't want to take off the headsets but take a glance at something.

 Pico 4 Ultra performs best in high ambient light conditions, the noise and grain is greatly reduced in such conditions to the point where it's not really a problem anymore.
 But the device still struggles in low ambient light conditions.